n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

 * ship
 * truck

 Understanding a dataset is part of making predictions on the data.
 Following functions can be used to view different images by changing the `batch_id` and `sample_id`.
 The `batch_id` is the id for a batch (1-5).
-The `sample_id` is the id for a image and label pair in the batch.
+The `sample_id` is the id for an image and label pair in the batch.

 ```python